readthedocs/readthedocs.org/docs/issue-labels.rst

     Pull Requests that are not complete yet.
 A final review is not possible yet, but every Pull Request is open for discussion.

+*PR: hotfix*
+    Pull request was applied directly to production after a release.
+These pull requests still need review to be merged into the next release.

 *Sprintable*
     Sprintable are all issues that have the right amount of scope to be handled during a sprint.
 They are very focused and encapsulated.